Distilled Siamese Networks for Visual Tracking: Distilled Siamese Tracker

-This loss will keep the student regression vector close to the ground-truth when its quality is worse than the teacher.
-However, once it outperforms the teacher network, {we stop offer loss for the student} to avoid over-fitting.
-Added with the student's original classification loss, our AH loss is defined as follows: \textbf{Siamese Target Response (STR) learning :} To lead a tracker to concentrate on the same target with a teacher, we propose a background-suppression Siamese Target Response (STR) learning method in our framework.
+\textbf{Siamese Target Response (STR) Learning.} In order to lead a tracker to concentrate on the same target as a teacher, we propose a background-suppression Siamese Target Response (STR) learning method in our framework.
 Based on the assumption that the activation of a hidden neuron can indicate its importance for a specific input, we transfer the semantic interest of a teacher onto a student by forcing it to mimic the teacher's response map.
-We gather the features' responses of different channels into a response map by a mapping function $F\!:\!\mathbb{R}_{C \times H \times W}\!\to\!\mathbb{R}_{H \times W}$, which outputs a 2D response map with 3D feature maps provided.
-We use:
+We gather the feature responses of different channels into a response map by a mapping function $F\!:\!\mathbb{R}_{C \times H \times W}\!\to\!\mathbb{R}_{H \times W}$, which outputs a 2D response map from the 3D feature maps provided.
+We formulate this as:

-where $U_i \in \mathbb{R}_{H \times W}$ is the $i$th channel of a spacial feature map, and $|\cdot|$ represents the absolute values of a matrix.
+where $U_i \in \mathbb{R}_{H \times W}$ is the $i$th channel of a spatial feature map, and $|\cdot|$ represents the absolute values of a matrix.
 In this way, we squeeze the responses of different channels into a single response map.

-Siamese trackers has two weight-sharing branches with different inputs: a target patch and a larger search region.
-To learn the target responses of both branches, we combine their learning process.
-Since we found that the surrounding noise in search region's response will disturb the response learning of the other branch with the existence of distractors, we set a weight on the search region's feature maps.
-The following multi-layer response learning loss is defined: where $\tau$ is the set of layers' indices conduct. $Q_{T_x}^j$ and $Q_{T_z}^j$ denote the teacher's feature map of layer $j$ on the search and target branch, respectively. $W_T^j\!=\!Q_{T_x}^j\!\star\!Q_{T_z}^j$ is the weight on the teachers' $j$th feature map.
-Student variables are defined in the same way.
+Siamese trackers have two weight-sharing branches with different inputs: a target patch and a larger search region. {Different from the detection~\cite{chen2017learning} requiring multiple responses on objects in the search region, our tracking task only needs one ideal high target response in both search region and template patch, respectively.} To learn the target responses of both branches, we combine their learning process.
+Since we found that the surrounding noise in the search region's response will disturb the response learning of the other branch due to the existence of distractors, we set a weight on the search region's feature maps.
+The following multi-layer response learning loss is defined:

+where $\tau$ is the set of layers' indices conduct. $Q_{T_x}^j$ and $Q_{T_z}^j$ denote the teacher's feature map of layer $j$ in the search and target branch, respectively. $W_T^j\!=\!Q_{T_x}^j\!\star\!Q_{T_z}^j$ is the weight on the teacher's $j$th feature map. {The students' variables, such as $W_{S}^j$, are defined in the same way.}